azizCan10/E-CommerceSimulationScreen/README.md

 Written with Java

-Eclipse and Netbeans ides are recommended
+Eclipse and Netbeans ides are recommended to run